pedroth/nabladown-server/README.md

 `npx nabladown-server -p 8080`

-The command above will run the server in the port `8080`.
+The above command will run the server on port `8080`.

 [nabla]: https://pedroth.github.io/nabladown.js